cebert/examples-ai-bedrock-agent-national-parks/README.md

 # AWS Bedrock Agent National Parks Service Example

-This repository demonstrates how AWS Bedrock can be used to create AI Agents that can fetch information on users' behalf.
+This repository demonstrates the use of Amazon Bedrock to create AI agents that can form tasks on behalf of users.
 The Agent in this example repo can answer questions about U.S National Parks.
 This project deploys a working AI Agent that can answer questions about national parks and calls an actual, publicly exposed API by the U.S National Parks.

 This project leverages Amazon Bedrock, Bedrock Action Groups, Amazon CDK, and AWS Lambda and integrates with the U.S. National Parks Service API to serve as a realistic demonstration.
+This AI agent executes a straightforward task: calling a single API using Amazon Bedrock Actions.
+It doesn't use advanced agentic AI patterns such as routing, chaining, or parallelization patterns.

 AWS Bedrock support model support varies across regions.
 This project was tested deploying to the `us-east-1` region, which currently has the most robust Bedrock Foundation Model (FM) support.
 See [Model support by AWS Region in Amazon Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/models-regions.html).